Today, we’re launching a new name, logo, and brand.

 We are inspired by the simplicity and power of the circle.
 Circles have neither a beginning nor an end.
 They move without restriction, representing speed, energy and power.
 At the same time, circles represent safety and security – protecting what’s inside their boundaries.

 When the design elements are combined, the shape of the logo forms a unique, stylized form of the letter “W”.
 Typically, the shape of the letter W has a beginning and an end, but the W in Wallit does not.
-The shape of our logo is fluid and represents continuity, interconnectedness, and perpetual movement – just as the moments in our everyday lives, and our relationships we seek to have with our family, friends and money.
+The shape of our logo is fluid and represents continuity, interconnectedness, and perpetual movement – just as the moments in our everyday lives, and our relationships we seek to have with our family, friends and co-workers.

 Altogether, the entirety of the mark are moving up and to the right, signaling growth and our forward-leaning approach to propel financial inclusion, as well as our role in a global movement toward digital money in motion.